MatthewSantoso/DM-and-CM-Calculator/README.md

 - Computer Vision Toolbox

 **Notes:**
-- Use TIF or TIFF images for best results, PNG is essentially only for testing idealized membrane cross sections.
+- Use TIF or TIFF images for DM and CM values and full functionality.
+- PNG and JPG images can be processed for DM values only.
+Saving of binary masks is not possible with these image types.
 - Macrovoid count density (CM) functionality is only tested with SEM images from an FEI Quanta 650 ESEM

 **File/Folder Descriptions:**